 - Download the Promoting the NBCSP in General Practice fact sheet for tips on how to support the Program.

-Send a letter to your 49 year old patients
+Send a letter or SMS to your patients

 There is strong evidence that a letter signed by a person’s GP endorsing FOBT is an effective method to increase participation in bowel cancer screening.

 GPs can use this template letter to recommend screening to patients outside of regular consultations.
 Currently, 50 year olds have the lowest participation rate in the Program.
 It is recommended that general practices send the letter to 49 year old patients to encourage them to do the test when they receive it in the mail around their 50th birthday.

 You can delete the icons from the letter before you send it if you prefer.